A Global and Patch-wise Contrastive Loss for Accurate Automated Exudate Detection: Methodology

-where $|\cdot|$ counts the cardinality of a set, $\mathcal{P}(p)$ denotes the set of positives that excludes $\boldsymbol{f}_i^p$, $\mathcal{N}(p)$ is the corresponding negative set, and $\mathcal{M}$ represents the set of stored features in every mini-batch.
+where $|\cdot|$ counts the cardinality of a set, $\mathcal{P}(p)$ denotes the set of positives that excludes $\boldsymbol{f}_i^p$, $\mathcal{N}(p)$ is the corresponding negative set, and $\mathcal{M}$ represents the set of stored representative features in every mini-batch.
 The cosine similarity function $\rm{sim}(\cdot, \cdot)$ is applied here to measure the similarity between two feature vectors, and $\tau$ stands for the temperature.
-Considering the constrained computing resources, we perform a random sampling of all positive and negative patches and maintain a memory bank $\mathcal{M}$ to store the features in every mini-batch.